neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

 The [WrappingAddon](../werkbank/WrappingAddon-class.html) allows you to wrap your use case widget using the [UseCaseComposer](../werkbank/UseCaseComposer-class.html) `c`.

-This is mostly useful when combined with the [Inheritance](#inheritance) feature described above.
+This feature is most useful when combined with the [Inheritance](#inheritance) feature described above.
 That way you can wrap all use cases in a parent node with a common widget.
 The wrapping feature also allows you to use knobs from within the [builder](../werkbank/WerkbankParentNode/builder.html)s of the parent nodes.